Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 Why the pyramid changed everything

-The moment you understand the Cour Napoleon, the pyramid stops being a symbol alone and becomes a piece of architectural logic.
+The moment the Cour Napoléon becomes readable, the pyramid stops being a gesture and becomes a piece of architectural logic.

 View of the Arc de Triomphe du Carrousel at the Louvre in Paris, with visitors walking across the courtyard and the palace visible in the background under a dramatic sky